-The SSID of any wireless adapters must match the SSID you configure in the wireless router.
+The SSID of any wireless adapter must match the SSID you configure in the wireless router.
 If they do not match, you will not get a wireless connection.

 - 3. Set the Region.
 Select the region where the router is located. - 4.
-Leave the wireless mode at its default setting. - 5.
+Leave the wireless mode set to its default setting (you can fine tune the wireless mode later-see the online User Manual). - 5.
+Select your wireless Security Option and passphrase (see your online User Manual for a complete explanation of the various security types that are available). - 6.
 Click Apply to save your changes.